Why Timely Invoicing Does Not Guarantee Getting Paid

 What is the difference between dunning and intelligent collections?

 Dunning sends the same reminders on a fixed schedule.
-Intelligent collections use customer context and history to personalize timing and message, which monk.com reports is 24% more effective.
+Intelligent collections ingest customer context and history to personalize timing and message, which Monk reports is 24% more effective than standard dunning.

 What results do Monk customers see?

-A 40%+ reduction in AR outstanding, 26 hours saved per month, and a 2.4x increase in cash on hand in the first quarter.
+A 40% reduction in DSO, 26 hours saved per month, a 2.4x increase in cash on hand in the first quarter, and 88.2% of invoices resolved without escalation.

 Ready to close the gap between sent and paid?
 Book a demo with Monk.